 The 40-hour Crane I class is a prerequisite for this class.
 Limited to a maximum of 10 students, this class offers Operating Engineers the opportunity for structured, hands-on field training.
 This class affords students the opportunity to improve their crane-operating skills by reinforcing classroom-taught concepts with practical training.
 Minimum of 5 individuals needed to hold class with a maximum of 10.

 This class is designed to enhance an Operating Engineer’s basic rigging skills; it requires strong basic math skills.
 This intensive class includes hands-on rigging exercises, and inspections of wire rope and rigging hardware.
 Students will find this course to be challenging and should not sign up without at least a basic understanding of rigging principles, wire rope, and rigging hardware inspection.
 Minimum of 5 individuals needed to host this class.

 Directional drilling is a class that teaches state-of-the-art technology in underground installation of utilities.
 The operator learns the proper and safe methods of operating the directional drilling machine in the classroom followed by hands-on training in the field.
 The hands-on opportunities will include the techniques to successfully make a bore, which includes machine set-up, boring and reaming.
 Class size is kept small to maximize operator practical training.

 Angle Dozer Pipeline

-The Angle Dozer Class is Not Being Offered for the 2016-2017 Academic Year at Local 18.
+The Angle Dozer Class is Not Being Offered for the 2020-2021 as a Stand Alone Course.
+It is currently integrated into the Intermediate Pipeline Class.
 This class is three weeks long.
 Typically this class meets Monday – Saturday for 10 hours each day.
 Maximum of 8 Students for the class.
 This course will prepare you for working in the pipeline industry.
 The following subjects will be covered: